 The subscript i is the index of a survey participant and c is the index for a country.
 This results in six models – one for each economic preference – with four coefficients.
 The coefficient for the dummy variable female, β1c , is used as a measure for gender difference, showing how many standard deviations far apart are men and women for a given economic preference in a certain country.

-We performed a PCA on the six coefficients for gender differences in separate preference measures and used the first component to obtain a single measure for gender differences.
+We performed a PCA on the six coefficients for gender differences of the separate preference measures and used the first component to obtain a single measure for gender differences.
 FH referred to this summarized index as "average gender differences".
 We find this nomenclature potentially confusing, therefore we refer to it as either “aggregated index”, or as “summarized index”, rather than "average".
 The PCA technique has also been applied to the four gender equality indexes to get the joint index (Gender Equality Index) already described in Section 2 of this paper.

 The competing hypotheses proposed by FH and described in Section 2 can be formally written using the following multilinear model: